TheElderMindseeker/pizza-assignment/README.md

 * PUT.
 Extend the expiration period of the current token.
 * DELETE.
 Delete the token and thus log out user from the system.

+### Items

+Sub-URL: `/items`

+* POST.
+Create new item on menu, featuring title and price.
+* GET.
+Get the information about specific item.
+* PUT.
+Update the information about specific item.
+* DELETE.
+Delete chosen item from the database.

 ### Menu

 Sub-URL: `/menu`